idexio/idex-contracts-ikon/README.md

 ## Oracle Pricing

-Some operations, such as [exited wallet](#wallet-exits) withdrawals require up-to-date asset prices without access to Ikon’s real time [index prices](#index-pricing).
+Some operations, such as [exited wallet](#wallet-exits) withdrawals, require up-to-date asset prices without access to Ikon’s real time [index prices](#index-pricing).
 For these use cases, Ikon contracts also include seamless access to [ChainLink](https://chain.link/) oracle pricing.
 The Ikon contract codebase refers to pricing sourced from on-chain from ChainLink as oracle pricing.

 - Exchange includes on-chain accessors that use oracle pricing instead of index pricing, such as `loadTotalAccountValueFromOraclePrices` and other `*FromOraclePrices` functions, for convenient on-chain analysis. **Due to the difference in methodology between oracle price collection and index price collection, these functions may return different values than the index-price equivalents, even when index prices are up to date.**